What the flow looks like

 - The user expresses an intent in your app (e.g. “find and buy a pair of running shoes under $150 by Friday”).

-- Your app creates an Intelligent Purchase Authorisation (IPA) that encodes the intent and the agent’s task.
+- Your app creates an Errand that encodes the intent and the agent’s task.

-- The user approves the IPA and signs a with the
+- The user approves the Errand and signs the mandate , delegating the

 Which Sumvin primitives back it

-- IPAs coordinate the agent task lifecycle — creation, preflight, execute, completion.
-See the IPA guide and IPA lifecycle.
+- Errands coordinate the agent task lifecycle — Intent, Authorization, Vigilance.
+See the Errand guide and Errand lifecycle.

 - Scopes — in particular

 sr:us:pint:spend:execute— describe what an agent is authorised to do.
-See the scopes reference. - Agent signers are per-user P-256 keys held for the agent to sign transactions.
+See the scopes reference. - Agent signers are per-user P-256 keys Envoy uses to sign the narrow-scoped PINTs it mints; an agent-signed PINT verifies as the user through the Safe’s EIP-1271 path.
 See agent signers.

-- Enhanced verification at checkout requires the merchant to verify both the JWT and the EIP-712 PINT signature.
+- Enhanced verification at checkout requires the merchant to verify both the JWT and the EIP-712 Stamped Mandate signature.
 See verification tiers.

 Where to start